Infisical/node-sdk-v2/README.md

 - `ttl` (string, optional): A [vercel/ms](https://github.com/vercel/ms) encoded string representation of how long the lease credentials should be valid for.
 This will default to the dynamic secret's default TTL if not specified.

 **Returns:**
-- `ApiV1DynamicSecretsLeasesPost200Response`: The dynamic secret lease result.
+- `CreateLeaseResponse`: The dynamic secret lease result.

 #### Delete a lease